-This is easy guacamole recipe is the best!
+This easy guacamole recipe is the best!
 If you’re baffled at how to make guacamole, look no further- we’ve got you covered in this all-in-one guide.
 So simple and easy with just five basic ingredients, its perfect for snacks, dinners and get togethers.

 Sometimes getting back to “reality mode” “can be difficult.
 Case in point-Monday night.
 Dave worked all weekend, I drove back on Sunday.
 I spent yesterday going to the grocery store, going to the dry cleaners, going to the bank, and going to Sam’s Club.
 After doing laundry and cleaning the house, I didn’t feel much like cooking.